Displaying Source Code(s)

 control back to main program.

-GOBACK can be coded in main program as well as sub-program as the last
+GOBACK can be coded in main program as well as sub-program as

 statement.
-It just gives the control back from where it received the
+It just gives the control back from where it received

 control.